Cooperative Trajectory Planning in Uncertain Environments with Monte Carlo Tree Search and Risk Metrics: INTRODUCTION

 \section{INTRODUCTION}

 In the context of automated driving, uncertainties about the real state of the environment exist due to the limited accuracy of sensor systems.
-Further, the outcomes of actions are uncertain as they are dependent on the unknown intentions of other traffic participants as well as imprecise actuators and controllers.
+Further, the outcomes of actions are uncertain as they depend on the unknown intentions of other traffic participants as well as imprecise actuators and controllers.
 Hence, trajectory planning algorithms should incorporate these sources of uncertainty to reduce risks by yielding more robust trajectories.

 While Partially Observable Markov Decision Processes (POMDPs) provide a sound mathematical framework for sequential decision making in uncertain environments, POMDP solutions are intractable for all but the smallest problems due to their inherent complexity \cite{Ross2008} (i.e., \textit{curse of dimensionality} and \textit{curse of history} \cite{Silver2010a}).
-Hence, approximation methods have been developed \cite{Klimenko2014} that are capable of determining local policies online \cite{Ross2008}, if the state and action space are low dimensional.
-These methods are applied for interactive decision making in uncertain driving situations by a strong reduction of the state and action spaces \cite{Hubmann2017,Hubmann2018, Schoerner2019, Ulbrich2013}.
+Hence, approximation methods have been developed \cite{Klimenko2014} that are capable of determining local policies online \cite{Ross2008} if the state and action space are low dimensional.
+These methods are applied for interactive decision making in uncertain driving situations by a strong reduction of the state and action spaces \cite{Hubmann2017, Hubmann2018, Schoerner2019, Ulbrich2013}.

 The cooperative trajectory planning algorithm this work is based on plans in a continuous state and action space for each agent \cite{Kurzer2018b}.
 Accounting for all possible states in the multi-agent setting results in a complete solution space.
 The arising complexity forbids the use of standard POMDP solution methods.
 Hence, we address the uncertainty by substituting the initial state $\state_0$ of a Markov Decision Process (MDP) with an initial belief $\belief_0$, modeling a distribution over all possible states according to the current observation \cite{Kaelbling1998}.
-All successor states are treated as observable in the corresponding planning cycle, and thus standard MDP logic can be applied.
+All successor states are treated as fully observable in the corresponding planning cycle, and thus standard MDP logic can be applied.

 Our main contribution is the extension of prior work \cite{Kurzer2018b} to be capable of handling uncertainties due to limited sensor accuracy.
-Precisely, we combine determinization, Monte Carlo Tree Search (MCTS), and kernel regression to obtain return distributions.
-Through the application of risk metrics to the return distributions, robust actions are determined.
+We combine determinization, Monte Carlo Tree Search (MCTS), and kernel regression to obtain return distributions.
+By applying risk metrics to the return distributions, robust actions are determined.